 Shu Mai On My Mind

 Most of us are so used to frozen or defrosted shrimp that “seasonal shrimp” sounds as oxymoronic as jumbo shrimp.
 But they do exist.
-I recently found these Maine babies at the supermarket and at Rubiner’s in Great Barrington, where they should be available for another month or so.
+I recently found these Maine babies at the supermarket, where they should be available for another month or so.
 You can use them whole and unpeeled for a shrimp boil.
 However, with their softer texture and slightly sweet flavor, these winter gifts lend themselves beautifully to light and subtle dumplings.

 1 lb shrimp